-Working with a sharp knife is always safer than having a dull edge at your service.
-A sharp blade will cut through ingredients a lot faster with ease and prevent accidents from occurring.
-While sharpening a knife is essential to have this, honing is what maintains the longevity of the sharp edge in a very convenient and fast way.
+Having a sharp knife at your service is always safer than a dull one.
+A sharp blade will cut through ingredients fast with ease and prevent accidents from occurring.
+While sharpening a knife is essential to achieve this, honing is what maintains the longevity of the sharp edge in a very convenient and fast way.

 Unlike sharpening, honing a knife doesn’t precisely sharpen the blade but makes sure it remains that way.
 This article will cover the differences between sharpening and honing, demonstrate how to hone a knife, and provide tips on keeping your kitchen knives in good shape.

 Over time, the perfectly straight cutting edge created with the sharpening stone goes out of line at microscopic levels and may become dented.
 This causes the blade not to cut through ingredients the same way as it would before.
 Honing realigns the edge in its entirety and straightens it by wearing off trace amounts of metal.

 Although honing doesn’t exactly work the same as sharpening, it’s essential to keep a knife in good shape.
 If you don’t want to sacrifice the sharpness of your knife, honing should be done often – it’s best to make it a habit.

 To better understand the difference between honing and sharpening, we first need to look at how the edge becomes sharp in the first place.

 Sharpening takes place by removing material from the blade with the grid of the whetstone to create a new, sharper edge.
 The newly created edge is similar to a “V” shape in most knives.
 The shape of the edge depends on the blade’s grind.
 It’s mainly either single or double beveled.
 See how to spot the difference between single and double beveled kitchen knives.